-Homework is distributed on a Friday and expected to be returned on a Tuesday unless otherwise stated.
-Homework will usually comprise of 1 Literacy piece, 1 Maths piece and weekly spellings.
+Homework is distributed on a Thursday and expected to be returned on a Tuesday unless otherwise stated.
+Homework will usually comprise of 1 English piece, 1 Maths piece and weekly spellings.

 Other homework which could be topic based may be given throughout the week.
 Failure to hand homework in on the day required will result in the child spending the next break session in the provision room with a clear expectation for the work to be handed in the following day.

 Information for parents with children in Year 5/6